In over my head, complete noob in need of data logging advice.

 The ADC Pi Plus uses voltage dividers on the inputs that allow the ADC to measure up to 5V on each channel.
 As you need to measure 2V on one channel and possibly more than 5V on another channel the ADC Differential Pi may be a better option as it does not include any voltage dividers so you can add your own for the limits you need.

-For measuring the current I would recommend using a low value shunt resistor connected to a current shunt amplifier.
-Using the amplifier will allow you to keep the resistance and therefore the voltage drop low which on a solar powered system will be essential.
+For measuring the current I would recommend using a low-value shunt resistor connected to a current shunt amplifier.
+Using the amplifier will allow you to keep the resistance and therefore the voltage drop low which on a solar-powered system will be essential.
 There are quite a few different current shunt amplifiers available but one I have used before is the TS1100 from Touchstone.
-I used the amplifer on a Raspberry Pi solar monitor which from what you described is similar to the system that you need to design.
+I used the amplifier on a Raspberry Pi solar monitor which from what you described is similar to the system that you need to design.
 The TS1100 comes with several different gain levels so you can choose one that suits your needs.
-They only come in a SOT23-6 package which is fairly small but you can get adapter boards on ebay which allow you to convert the chip into a more managable DIP package.
+They only come in a SOT23-6 package which is fairly small but you can get adapter boards on eBay which allow you to convert the chip into a more manageable DIP package.
 They are not too difficult to solder if you have a steady hand and a pair of tweezers.
 The output from the amplifier can be fed directly into the ADC input.

 You will need to calculate the resistor value based on the current draw, the amplifier gain and the voltage you want to be sent to the ADC.
 For the 50mA circuit if you use the TS1100-100 which has a gain of 100 then you will need to convert the 50mA into 0.02V which when multiplied by 100 in the amplifier will present 2.0V at the ADC.
 Using our ohms law calculator 0.05A and 0.02V gives you a resistance of 0.4 ohms so that is the value you will need for the shunt resistor.
 To measure 500mA you will need a 0.04 ohm resistor.